StudentNest-ps/Student-Nest-Frontend/README.md

 # 🏡 Student Nest Frontend

-Welcome to **Student Nest**, a modern web app for student housing, apartment bookings, and property management.
+Welcome to **Student Nest Frontend**, a modern web app for student housing, apartment bookings, and property management.
 This is the frontend codebase, built with Next.js, React, and Tailwind CSS.

 ---